-- B) Patient has late-onset acid alpha-glucosidase deficiency (late-onset Pompe disease); AND - C) The diagnosis is established by one of the following (i or ii): - i.
+- i.
+Lumizyme (alglucosidase alfa) intravenous infusion; OR - ii.
+Nexviazyme (avalglucosidase alfa-ngpt) intravenous infusion; AND - E) Patient has late-onset acid alpha-glucosidase deficiency (late-onset Pompe disease) with diagnosis established by one of the following (i or ii): - i.
 Patient has a laboratory test demonstrating deficient acid alpha-glucosidase activity in blood, fibroblasts, or muscle tissue; OR - ii.
-Patient has a molecular genetic test demonstrating acid alpha-glucosidase gene mutation; AND - D) The medication is prescribed by or in consultation with a geneticist, neurologist, a metabolic disorder sub-specialist, or a physician who specializes in the treatment of lysosomal storage disorders.
+Patient has a molecular genetic test demonstrating acid alpha-glucosidase gene mutation; AND - F) The medication is prescribed by or in consultation with a geneticist, neurologist, a metabolic disorder sub-specialist, or a physician who specializes in the treatment of lysosomal storage disorders.